 e. that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively;

 f. that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 24. Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

-The information relating to Conservation of energy technology absorption foreignexchange earnings and outgo pursuant to Section 134 of the Act readwith Rule 8(3) ofthe Companies (Accounts) Rules 2014 is furnished in Annexure VII and forms part of thisreport.
+The information relating to Conservation of energy technology absorption foreignexchange earnings and outgo as required to be given under Section 134 of the Act readwith Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished in Annexure VI andforms part of this report.

 25. Corporate Governance

 Your Company is committed to maintain the highest standards of Corporate Governancereinforcing the valuable relationship between the Company and its Stakeholders.